Awards, Prizes & Scholarships

 Dorothy and Will Roberts Prize: This prize was created by Professor Steven Roberts in the name of his parents.
 It is given to graduating seniors who have demonstrated academic achievement, professional promise and community service.

-Applications open for these awards open on February 1 and are due March 1.
+Applications open for these awards open on January 24 and close on March 1.

-Please send any questions to Sarah Crisci at [email protected].
+Please send any questions to Sarah Morrisette at [email protected].

 Graduate Scholarship Opportunities